Content is Tyrant: Is it Publish or Perish for Everybody Now?

 - Instead of paying for that incredibly costly Superbowl ad consider inviting 100 families from poor backgrounds to the Superbowl and let them express their gratitude.

 The above examples are pretty simple but you get the point I hope.
-Even in case such marketing budget won’t help immediately you will have thankful supporters and brand evangelist for years to come.
+Even in case such marketing budget won’t help immediately you will have thankful supporters and brand evangelists for years to come.

 At the same the ads may not help your business either and once the money is spent nobody will remember you.
 It’s not publish or perish for everybody.
 Content is tyrant.
+You can be awesome and attract links without content.
+On the Web link is president!
+Let the people support you with their online votes.

 Thus do not let Google force you to create content for them to monetize.
 Create something newsworthy and shareable.